michaelpowers8/Summarize_Emails/README.md

 - The original text content of the email excluding email attachment content and who the email was sent to/from
 - The time it took for the AI to generate a response
 - The full response of the AI.

+This program iterates through all emails that were previously classified as Actionable.
+Every actionable email is prioritized based on how many actionable phrases were found in the contents of the email.